timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks/index.md

 write data about device A at time Z to chunk C on node M, at the same time as it writes data about device B at time Z to chunk D on node N.

-For more information, see the documentation on [distributed hypertables][distributed-hypertables].
+For more information, see the section on [distributed hypertables][distributed-hypertables].

 [chunk-sizing]: /how-to-guides/hypertables/best-practices/#time-intervals